jimacoff/OFN-User-Guide---Master/advanced-features/shop-setup/embedded-shopfront.md

 # Embedded Shopfront

-This feature lets users who have OFN shopfronts embed their shop into their own website.
+This feature lets users who have Abukem shopfronts embed their shop into their own website.
 This gives customers a more fluid experience and avoids the need to redirect them between multiple websites.
 It also allows users to retain some of their visual branding in the shop.
-When you embed your OFN shop in your own site, your OFN based shop will remain, so customers can choose where they want to shop.
+When you embed your Abukem shop in your own site, your Abukem based shop will remain, so customers can choose where they want to shop.
 This page details the requirements for using embedded shopfronts and the steps to get it setup.
 There is also a link to an example of how an embedded shopfront will look.

 ## Requirements